Ann Inc.: Divisions

 Ann Taylor is a small US chain of clothing stores for women.
 Clothing is targeted for fashion forward career women.
 Ann Taylor was founded in 1954.

-Loft, originally Ann Taylor Loft, was established in 1998 as an extension of the original Ann Taylor brand, offers more relaxed fashions for work and home, in the "moderate" priced category.
-The selection provided at Loft initially was a more casual replica to that of the regular Ann Taylor, however has developed into its own brand, and now is known as a casual lifestyle brand.
+Loft, originally Ann Taylor Loft, was established in 1996 as an extension of the original Ann Taylor brand, offers more relaxed fashions for work and home, in the "moderate" priced category.
+The selection provided at Loft initially was a more casual replica to that of the regular Ann Taylor; however, it has developed into its own brand, and now is known as a casual lifestyle brand.
 Loft also offers maternity clothing.

 Lou & Grey sells relaxed, comfortable athleisure items and active-wear inspired fashion.

 Ann Taylor Factory offers merchandise inspired by Ann Taylor stores, but manufactured for Ann Taylor Factory.

 Loft Outlet offers a Loft-based outlet environment, similar to the current Ann Taylor Factory stores, with unique Loft Outlet merchandise mirrored from popular and best-selling Loft products.
 There are currently 128 Loft Outlet stores throughout the United States.